-Buildings Action Responsibility Timeframe Complete a review of all non-domestic corporate properties and schools, identifying opportunities where solar PV might be installed.
-Urban Design & Building Services Short New commercial properties acquired by the council are to have an EPC rating of C or higher.
-Strategic Assets & Land Short Include building EPC and energy efficiency as a primary metric in future property reviews.
-Strategic Assets & Land Short The refurbishment or renovations of corporate buildings will aim to achieve an EPC rating of C or above.
-Strategic Assets & Land Short Streamline and increase the use of finance schemes such as Salix to accelerate carbon reduction improvements.
+Objective Action Responsibility Timeframe 1.1 Reducing energy use in buildings Complete a review of all non-domestic corporate properties and schools, identifying opportunities where solar PV might be installed.
+Urban Design & Building Services Short Term New commercial properties acquired by the council are to have an EPC rating of C or higher.
+Strategic Assets & Land Short Term Include building EPC and energy efficiency as a primary metric in future property reviews.
+Strategic Assets & Land Short Term The refurbishment or renovations of corporate buildings will aim to achieve an EPC rating of C or above.
+Strategic Assets & Land Short Term Streamline and increase the use of finance schemes such as Salix to accelerate carbon reduction improvements.
 Urban Design & Building Services On-going Reduce energy demand from properties through the use of retrofit measures such as improved insulation, upgrading lighting or more efficient equipment.
 Urban Design & Building Services On-going Any retrofit of heating systems should include a cost benefit analysis of low carbon technologies or heat networks where available.
 Urban Design & Building Services On-going Introduce smart energy management systems to help reduce energy use, including AMR and access to historic and half hourly data where practical.
-Urban Design & Building Services Short
+Urban Design & Building Services Short Term